FITNESS

 CrossFit is a high-intensity fitness training method that combines elements of cardio, weight lifting, and bodyweight exercises.
 Weight training forms a significant part of a CrossFit athlete's routine because strength is a key component of their performance.

 CrossFit workouts often incorporate Olympic weightlifting movements like snatches, clean and jerks, and deadlifts, as well as powerlifting movements like squats and presses.
 They also use bodyweight exercises like pull-ups and push-ups, and plyometric movements like box jumps.
+These crossfit workouts are designed to build strength, endurance, and agility.

 The frequency and intensity of weight training can vary greatly among CrossFit athletes, but most CrossFit training plans involve some form of strength work multiple times a week, often daily.
 In general, a CrossFit athlete might spend about 50-60% of their training time doing weightlifting or strength-based activities.